 Would you join a clinical trial?

-This was the next phase of the What is Brain Health? campaign.
-We needed to recruit people to join clinical trials for research.
-That is the only way to find a cure for Alzheimer’s and dementia.
+This was the next phase of the What is Brain Health? campaign with a critical mission: recruiting volunteers for clinical trials—the only path to discovering a cure for Alzheimer’s and dementia.

 “I know the first person to be cured of Alzheimer’s disease will be in a clinical trial.”